 Kidney pain has a variety of causes and symptoms.
 Infection, injury, trauma, bleeding disorders, kidney stones, and less common conditions may lead to kidney pain.
 Symptoms associated with kidney pain may include fever, vomiting, nausea, flank pain, and painful urination.
 Treatment of kidney pain depends on the cause of the pain.
-Read more: Kidney Pain Symptoms, Treatment, and Cure Article
+Read more: Kidney Pain: Symptoms, Treatment, and Causes Article

 Multimedia: Slideshows, Images & Quizzes

 Kidney Stones: Symptoms, Causes, and Treatment

 What causes kidney stones?
 Where is kidney stone pain located on your body?
 Learn the symptoms and signs of kidney stone pain....

 Understand urinary tract infection (UTI) through pictures.
 Our experts describe urinary tract infection symptoms like pelvic...

 Urinary tract infections (UTI), including bladder infections, affect women and men, causing UTI symptoms like kidney infection....

 Kidney Disease Quiz: Test Your Medical IQ